-Justice Sanjiv Khanna recuses from hearing Sajjan Kumar's bail plea
+Justice Sanjiv Khanna refuses to hear Sajjan Kumar's bail plea

-New Delhi, Feb 25: Justice Sanjiv Khanna of the Supreme Court bench Monday recused himself from hearing the bail application of former Congress leader Sajjan Kumar in 1984 Anti-Sikh riots case.
+New Delhi, Feb 25: Justice Sanjiv Khanna of the Supreme Court bench Monday refused to hear the bail application of former Congress leader Sajjan Kumar in 1984 Anti-Sikh riots case.
 Now the matter will be listed before another bench of the Supreme Court for a detailed hearing in the case.

 The 73-year former Congress leader has filed a petition in the Supreme Court challenging the conviction.

 Sajjan Kumar surrendered before the Delhi High Court on December 31, 2018, to serve the life sentence awarded to him by the court in connection with a 1984 anti-Sikh riots case.
 He surrendered before Metropolitan Magistrate Aditi Garg who directed that Kumar be lodged in Mandoli jail in northeast Delhi.

 The court had rejected Kumar's petition to be lodged in the high-security Tihar jail, but allowed his plea for security and directed the police to take him to the prison in a separate vehicle.

 Also Read | Probe NSA Ajit Doval, truth of Pulwama attack will come out: Raj Thackeray